-Upstream activities on onshore federal property are governed by the Mineral Leasing Act of 1920 and the Mineral Leasing Act for Acquired Lands of 1947, while the OCSLA governs development of federal offshore property (see question 6).
-There are a variety of differences and similarities between the two regimes (see questions 15, 19, 27, 31 and 35).
+Upstream activities on onshore federal property are governed by the Mineral Leasing Act of 1920 and the Mineral Leasing Act for Acquired Lands of 1947, while the OCSLA governs development of federal offshore property.
+There are a variety of differences and similarities between the two regimes.